dp12/emacs.d/README.md

 -------------------|------------------------------------------------------------
 <kbd>C-n</kbd>     | evil-paste-pop-next.
 Completes the current word with the closest match after your cursor.
 <kbd>C-p</kbd>     | evil-paste-pop-prev.
 Completes the current word with the closest match before your cursor.
 <kbd>M-/</kbd>     | hippie-expand.
 Completes the current word with the closest match, as determined by hippie.
-Hippie-expand uses sematnic and a list of sources to perform the complete.
+Hippie-expand uses semantic and a list of sources to perform the complete.
 It even works inside query-replace, so you don't have to type long strings.
 <kbd>C-x l</kbd>   | hydra-C-x-extended/my-expand-lines.
 Do full line completion, like C-x C-l in vim.